Github

 • Repo: The name of the GitHub repository.

-• FilePath: The path of the new file to be created (including the filename).
+• FilePath: The path (including filename) where the new file will be created.

-• FileContent: The content of the file to be created; it will be automatically encoded in Base64 format.
+• FileContent: The content of the file to be created; it will be encoded in Base64.

 • CommitMessage: The commit message for creating the file.